sefffal/PairPlots.jl/docs/src/index.md

 Pair plots are an excellent way to vizualize the results of MCMC simulations, but are also a useful way to vizualize correlations in general data tables.

-The default styles of this package roughly reproduces the style of the Python library [corner.py](https://corner.readthedocs.io/en/latest/index.html) for a single series, and [chainconsumer.py](https://samreay.github.io/ChainConsumer/usage.html) for multiple series.
+The default styles of this package roughly reproduce the output of the Python library [corner.py](https://corner.readthedocs.io/en/latest/index.html) for a single series, and [chainconsumer.py](https://samreay.github.io/ChainConsumer/usage.html) for multiple series.
-If these are not to your tastes, this package is highly configurable.
+If these are not to your tastes, the package aims to be highly configurable.

 The current version of PairPlots.jl requires the [Makie](https://makie.juliaplots.org/) plotting library.
 If instead you prefer to use Plots.jl, you can install the legacy version `0.6` of PairPlots (see [archived documentation here](https://github.com/sefffal/PairPlots.jl/blob/b632abd79c0dfbe7387d44393f4fb5b7f74ac5d8/README.md))